FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 >:exclamation: In this project we will be working with 230V mains power, which is very dangerous if not handled properly.
 Do not try to imitate this at home if you have not worked with mains power before!
 <img src="/images/IMG_0149.JPG">

 Since we have to cut open the mains wire anyway, we split off our 5V power supply in parallel.
-From that we power the NodeMCU, and the relais.
+From that we power the NodeMCU, and the relay.
 See the fritzing diagram below for more detail on the circuit (The resistor values depend on the LED and transistor models you use, I used 330 Ohms on the LED and 220 Ohm on the Transistor):

 ![Fritzing Diagram](/diagram/wifiRelaisFritzing_bb.png)